 Our favorite hike is the 5.3-mile Red Top Mountain Homestead Trail, which follows along the lake’s shoreline, explores the lush surrounding forest and features an authentic Appalachian cabin.

 There’s also the 4.5-mile Pine Mountain Trail, offering stunning lake views from the top, and the quick .75-mile Red Top Mountain Lakeside Trail, which is family-friendly and ADA accessible.

 Don’t miss the Corps of Engineers Visitor Center, which explains the area’s history through video exhibits and displays!

 (3,290 acres in Blue Ridge GA)

 With its crystal clear waters, stunning mountain views, and location just 3 miles from the awesome restaurants in downtown Blue Ridge, Lake Blue Ridge is one of the most popular and picturesque mountain lakes in Georgia.

-The surrounding area includes 90 National Forest campsites and plenty of trails to explore.
+The surrounding area includes Cabins to Rent, 90 National Forest campsites and plenty of trails to explore.
 These include the classic 0.8-mile Lake Blue Ridge Loop Trail, which offers great views of the lake and opportunities to spot wildlife.